Thursday, November 15, 2007

 For a strange moment there was silence.
 Elektra squeezed my arm, I snapped out of it, and introduced her to my aunts and re-introduced her to my mother.

-Just then Charlie Coleman came in the screen door, wearing a wet rubber coat and a rubber hat and rubber boots.
-He had an armful of three different types of lettuce, and a half-gallon mason jar of what I think was cream and a plastic container of butter.
+Just then Charlie Coleman came in from the side-door hallway, wearing a wet rubber slicker and a rubber hat and rubber boots.
+He had an armful of lettuce and other greens, and a half-gallon mason jar of what I think was cream and a plastic container of butter.
 I hadn’t even heard his truck pull up.

-He cheerily said something I couldn't decipher, and my Aunt Elizabetta took the stuff off him, put the lettuces in the sink, the jar and the container on the counter.
+He cheerily said something I couldn't decipher, and my Aunt Elizabetta took the stuff off him, put the lettuce and greens in the sink, the jar and the container on the counter.
 Then my Aunt Greta dug into her apron and gave Charlie a few crumpled bills and some coins.

 “He wants to know who the lady is, Arnold,” said my Aunt Edith.